cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 model needs to have at least one rule to provide an entry point (start rule).

-With CDDL 2.0, CDDL files can also include directives<!-- (see
-{{directives}}) -->, and these might be the source of all the rules that ultimately make up the module created by the file.
+With CDDL modules {{-modules}}, CDDL files can also include directives, and these might be the source of all the rules that ultimately make up the module created by the file.
 Any other rule content in the file has to be available for directive processing, making the requirement for at least one rule cumbersome.